Ain Baal

-Ain Baal (عين بعال) is a Lebanese municipality located in the Caza of Tyre in the South Governorate of Lebanon.
+Ain Baal (عين بعال) is a Lebanese town and municipality located in the Caza of Tyre in the South Governorate of Lebanon.
 The municipality is member of Federation of Tyr (Sour) District Municipalities.

-Ain Baal is known for its historic Maronite Church, which is dedicated to Saint John the Baptist.
-The village is also surrounded by green hills and valleys.
-Additionally, Ain Baal has a rich cultural heritage and is home to many traditional Lebanese craftspeople who produce pottery, woodwork, and other handmade items.

 Etymology

-E. H. Palmer wrote that the name means "Elevated land on which no water falls" or "unwatered vegetation".
+Lebanese scholar Tony Mufarrej states that the place name Ain Baal is undoubtedly Aramaic, meaning "the spring of [the god] Baal," citing ancient archaeological remains discovered near the town's water spring.
+An earlier proposal by the British orientalist E. H. Palmer, writing in 1881, suggested that the name meant "elevated land on which no water falls" or "unwatered vegetation".
 He further added that "The word may be connected with the name Baal."